 In terms of manufacturing, the testing of products across suppliers has not been standardized, which allows for a large margin of unreliability like collar failure and malfunction.
 Not to mention, the use of static-pulse collars does not resolve the causes behind the behaviour and barking.

 Knowing What to Look for Could Save You Money

-Once you've decided which type of anti-bark collar you want to get, you need to know how to choose a good quality one that will do the job and cause minimum fuss.
-Read on to learn what you need to know when buying an anti-bark collar.
+Once you've decided which type of anti-bark collar you want to get, you need to know how to choose a good-quality one that will do the job.

 - Check for an adjustable collar.

 - Look for an adjustable collar or one made for your dog's size.
-This is important because you want the spray going toward's your dog's nose, not his eyes or in some other direction where it won't be as effective.
+This is important because you want the spray to go towards your dog's nose, not his eyes or in some other direction where it won't be as effective.

 - Look for a collar that comes with an all-natural spray or a low-allergenic or low-irritant spray.
 You don't want your dog inhaling toxic or irritating chemical fumes.

 - Take your dog with you to the pet store to see if you can try the spray on him to judge his reaction; if you can't do this, find out if you can get your money back if the spray isn't effective on him.

 - Look for one that comes with a warranty or even better, a no-satisfaction money-back guarantee.